bbeeken/AIPoweredHelpDesk/README.md

 - `OPENAI_API_KEY` – API key for calling OpenAI services used by `aiService`.
 - `TRANSLATE_URL` – HTTP endpoint for the translation service.
 - `TRANSLATE_API_KEY` – API key used when contacting the translation provider.
+- `CORS_ORIGIN` – allowed origin for the React frontend.
+- `DEFAULT_LANGUAGE` – default language code for translations.

 After the first visit, the pages are cached for offline use via a service worker.
 An experimental `realtime.html` page demonstrates live ticket notifications using the `/events` SSE endpoint.